 In this video Ellen explains her use of a voice output communication aid, which she controls through a headswitch.

-Our team provides a specialised service for AAC to people of any age: supporting local teams in working with individuals to understand their AAC needs; and in providing specialised communication aids.
+Our team provides a specialised service for AAC across the Yorkshire and Humber region to people of any age: supporting local teams in working with individuals to understand their AAC needs; and in providing specialised communication aids.
 The NHS England service specification defines what our service should do and how it should interact with local services.

 The AAC service specification states that an individual who would access a specialised AAC service would have both of the following: